-How to customize your Lock screen on iPhone and iPad
+Customize your Lock screen to work just how you want it to

 - Never

-Tap on the Display & Brightness button at the top left to go back.

-How to turn off Raise to Wake
+How to turn off access to Notification Center, Control Center, Siri, and more on the Lock screen

-iPhone 6s, iPhone 6s Plus, iPhone SE, and later can all automatically wake the screen when you lift them up.
-If you'd rather that not happen, you can disable it in Settings.

-Note: Raise to Wake is only available on iPhone 6s, iPhone 6s Plus, iPhone SE, and later, running iOS 10 or later.
+Notification Center makes it easy to get to your recent alerts without unlocking your phone.
+Control Center allows you quick access to settings, media controls, and home accessories from your Lock screen.
+But, they also let other people access all of that just as quickly.

+If that's a concern, you can make it so that areas like Notification Center and Control Center can't be pulled up from the Lock screen and turn off Lock screen access for Siri, Wallet, and more.

 - Launch Settings from the Home screen.

-Control Center lets you easily access settings, media controls, and home accessories from your Lock screen.
-But, it also lets other people access all of that just as easily.
-If that's a concern, you can make it so Control Center can't be pulled up from the Lock screen.

-- Tap Touch ID & Passcode.
+Tap Face ID & Passcode or Touch ID & Passcode.

-tap the switch next to Control Center under Allow Access When Locked.
-You'll have to scroll down to find it.
+- Tap the switch next to the control you want to restrict under Allow Access When Locked.
+These are your choices:

+- USB Accessories - Turning this on allows your device to connect to USB accessories even if it has been locked for more than an hour.

+Later, if you change your mind, you can repeat the same steps to turn any of the above settings back on.

-How to turn off notifications on the Lock screen
+How to manage notifications for the Lock screen

-Having your notifications pop up on the Lock screen is incredibly convenient ... unless it reveals private and confidential information you'd rather not have revealed.
-It could be the name of a contact or the content of a message.
-Whatever the case, you can turn them off in settings.
-Unfortunately, only one at a time ... sigh.
+Having your notifications pop up on the Lock screen is incredibly convenient... unless it reveals private and confidential information you'd rather not have disclosed.
+For example, it could be the name of a contact or the content of a message.
+Whatever the case, you can turn them off in settings — unfortunately, only one at a time.

 - Launch Settings from the Home screen.